the-technat/dotfiles/README.md

 ## Tooling

 I got two different package managers per OS.
-One is the default that's preinstalled on every OS and the other is [mise](https://mise.jdx.dev).
+One is the default that's preinstalled on every OS and the other is my set of chezmoi-templated scripts.

 The system package manager is good at installing general tooling.
 It runs before we put our files in place and ensures a common baseline that we are going to need later.
-Mise on the other hand is very useful for installing development-specific tools where multiple versions of the same binary might be needed.
-Mise runs after we put our files in place and installs a handful of development tools that are assumed/used by aliases or have a config in our dotfiles.
-Any other development tool should be installed when needed.
+My scripts which are all run after we put the files in place install development-specific tools that don't exist in system package managers or where I need a more recent version than there's available.
+The list of tools we install that way is rather small and limited to tools that have a config in my dotfiles or tools that are referenced in an alias or similiar.
+Any other development tooling should be installed manually at the time it's needed.

+The system package manager is responsible for updating it's tools independent of my dotfiles.
+We don't specify a version when installing and assume that `latest` is always going to work and not break (as it's rarily the case with system packages).
+For the development tools the scripts in my dotfiles provide an update mechanism that mostly relies on [renovate](https://docs.renovatebot.com/) to update a pinned version set in the dotfiles.
+This ensures the development tools are at the same version across all machines but still get updated regurarly.

+The system packager manager install it's tools for the entire system and usually requires elevated privileges to do so, the development tools **must** be installed in the scope of the current user.

-Note: for `darwin` I count [homebrew](https://brew.sh) as system package manager as there's no one preinstalled.
+Note: for `darwin` I count [homebrew](https://brew.sh) as the system package manager as there's no one preinstalled.

 ## Devcontainers